sbancuz/Appunti/Client server.md

 ### [[Fault tolerance]]

 Reliable point-to-point communication is usually provided by TCP, which masks omission failures using acks and retrasmissions.
-The benign cases of a crash are, these can be easily managed:
+The benign cases of a crash are those that can be easily managed:
 - the client can't find the server
 - client request is lost